 If you are a Paper or packaging mill or an investor looking to have access to or to produce a cheaper and more sustainable paper pulp compared to wood pulp, Ecopulping Mills could be a very interesting proposition for you.
-The wheat straw does not need to be dry and the process can therefore use top bales.
-This is an advantage for farmers to be able to sell the straw they usually cannot sell.

 We are seeking investors and partners to join us.
 Our projects offer a highly ethical and environmentally friendly business opportunity with potentially high yields.

 Have you got ambition?

 If you have an idea or project regarding our processes, why not get in touch.
 You may be looking for help on products or processes associated with turning straw or other agricultural wastes into paper pulp and other by-products.